Β-Endorphin: Exercise

 β-Endorphin release in response to exercise has been known and studied since at least the 1980s.
 Studies have demonstrated that serum concentrations of endogenous opioids, in particular β-endorphin and β-lipotropin, increase in response to both acute exercise and training.
 The release of β-endorphin during exercise is associated with a phenomenon colloquially known in popular culture as a runner's high.
 Acute aerobic exercise significantly increases circulating β-endorphin concentrations, with elevations closely correlated to exercise intensity and the onset of the 'runner’s high'.

 Sunlight

 There is evidence that β-endorphin is released in response to ultraviolet radiation, either through sun exposure or artificial tanning.
 This is thought to contribute to addiction behavior among excessive sunbathers and users of artificial tanning despite health risks.

 Addiction

-Studies suggest that β-Endorphins could be correlated with alcohol addiction due to their involvement with the brain's mesolimbic reward system.
-Alcohol consumption causes an increase in the release of β-Endorphins within the regions of the brain's reward system.
-Regular and long-term consumption of alcohol consequently leads to a deficit in the levels of β-Endorphins that requires continuous consumption of alcohol to replenish.
-Individuals with a deficiency of β-Endorphins due to genetics may be more vulnerable to alcohol addiction as a result.
+Studies suggest that β-endorphin could be correlated with alcohol addiction due to their involvement with the brain's mesolimbic reward system.
+Alcohol consumption causes an increase in the release of β-endorphin within the regions of the brain's reward system.
+Regular and long-term consumption of alcohol consequently leads to a deficit in the levels of β-endorphin that requires continuous consumption of alcohol to replenish.
+Individuals with a deficiency of β-endorphin due to genetics may be more vulnerable to alcohol addiction as a result.